Q3 2020 INDUSTRIAL MARKET UPDATE

 QUESTION #3: What do I need to do to get the tenant improvement allowance provided by the Landlord?

-ANSWER: Typically, for smaller tenants with smaller budgets, all that is required is a formal letter requesting Landlord reimbursement of the allowance and proof of completion accompanied by all subcontractor lien waivers.
-For larger jobs, sometimes a title company gets involved and administers “construction draws” and monitors the construction progress.
+ANSWER: Typically, smaller tenants with smaller budgets, the only requirement is a formal letter requesting Landlord reimbursement of the allowance and proof of completion accompanied by all subcontractor lien waivers.
+Larger jobs can have a title company involved to administer “construction draws” and monitor the construction progress.

 QUESTION #4: Do I need to hire a disinterested third party architect to confirm the size of my space?

-ANSWER: Typically not.
-This can be warranted in certain circumstances.
-Individual spaces/bays are already pre-measured by the building’s architect and floor plans are drawn based on those measurements.
+ANSWER: Typically not, but each situation is different.
+The buildings architect can pre-measure individual spaces or bays.
+From the measurements, floor plans can be drawn.
 Therefore, the space computation is generally accurate.
 RU factors can vary by building, and are often much higher in smaller buildings.
 It helps to check the accuracy of the actual useable space and clarify the respective RU factor to calculate the rentable area (the number that determines the annual rent).

-Get answers to all your commercial real estate questions.
+Get answers to all your commercial real estate questions & questions tenants often ask.

 Call (952) 854-8290